Curriculum/ Provision overview

 These skills are underpinned by the ethos that the child/young person from 5-16 is at the heart of everything we do.
 As the skills above develop, (and this will obviously be at different rates, with different application, dependant on diagnosis) opportunity will be provided for the functional application of these skills within the young person’s home, their community and through community and work placement.
 What has been learned must be relevant to the young person and applicable to their wider world.

 The strategies and work that staff will utilise to build reflective and functional independence for their pupils will be shared as strategies with parents and carers so that best practice for the child is always communicated and shared.

-The curriculum supports learners with autism and SEMH to navigate in a ‘neurotypical’ world.
+The curriculum supports learners with Autism and Social, Emotional Needs to navigate in a ‘neurotypical’ world.

 We believe our curriculum’s strategic framework effectively utilises creative, challenging and dynamic opportunities, to develop social communication skills and develop emotional literacy skills.